cloudmesh-community/fa18-523-53/project-report/report.md

 ## Implementation

 * Kafka Installation:
-  * Kafka tar file can be obtained from [here](https://www.apache.org/dyn/closer.cgi?path=/kafka/1.1.0/kafka_2.11-1.1.0.tgz).
+  * Kafka tar file can be obtained from [@www-kafka-download].
 Please download and save it on the server.
 Please be aware that kafka requires Java to be installed on the server.
   * Untar the downloaded file using below commands
   ```
   tar -xzf kafka_2.11-1.1.0.tgz